• Skip to primary navigation

 A hand submerges a rice paper in shallow water.
 The fillings are in small bowls next to a yellow board.

-1. Place the filling around the lower third of the rice paper.
-If you have a standard size rice paper (approx. 20-22 cm /8-9 inches), you can fit 2-3 tablespoons of filling, which would make an approx. 10 cm (4-inch) long spring roll.
+Place the filling in the middle around the lower third of the rice paper.
+Remember, if you have standard-size rice paper, you can fit 2-3 tablespoons of filling.

 A short line of shredded veggies are placed on the lower third of the rice paper.
 The fillings are in small bowls next to it.

-1. First fold the sides gently but tight towards the middle.
+Fold the sides of the rice paper gently but tight towards the middle.

 A hand is folding the left side of the rice paper over half of the filling.
 The fillings are in small bowls next to it.

-2. Use your fingers to tuck the filling tight within the rice paper before rolling it all the way up.
+Then, take the bottom seam and fold it upwards gently but tight.
+Use your fingers to tuck the filling tight within the rice paper before rolling it up.

 A hand is folding the right side of the rice paper over half of the filling and starts to roll it up.
 The fillings are in small bowls next to it.

-1. Roll it all the way up, but use your fingers to keep the filling tucked tightly.
+Roll the rice paper all the way up, but use your fingers to keep the filling tucked tightly.

 A hand is holding a rolled rice paper .
 A hand is folding the left side of the rice paper over half of the filling.
 The fillings are in small bowls next to it.

-1. Place your finished spring roll on a parchment paper with the closing seam on the bottom.
+Place your finished spring roll on parchment paper with the closing seam on the bottom.

 8 rice paper spring rolls on a silver baking tray with parchment paper.